 Pronunciation of 'Oleaceae'

-The word 'Oleaceae' refers to a family of flowering plants, commonly known as the olive family.
-It is pronounced as 'o-lee-AY-see-ee' in English (en-US).
+The word 'Oleaceae' refers to the botanical family of plants that includes olives, jasmine, and lilacs.
+It is pronounced as 'oh-lee-AY-see-ee' in English.

-The word 'Oleaceae' originates from New Latin, derived from 'Olea', the genus name for olives, and the suffix '-aceae', which is used to denote plant families.
+The word 'Oleaceae' originates from the Latin word 'olea,' meaning 'olive,' and the suffix '-aceae,' which is commonly used in botanical nomenclature to denote a family.

 Pronunciation Details